blackchip-org/scan/README.md

 - `scan.IsPrintable`: printable as defined by Unicode
 - `scan.IsRune8`: a code point that can fit in an 8-bit number
 - `scan.IsRune16`: a code point that can fit in a 16-bit number
-- `scan.IsWhitespace`: whitespace as defined by Unicode.
+- `scan.IsSpace`: whitespace as defined by Unicode.

 ### Updated Example